Medically reviewed by Drugs.com. Last updated on Jan 7, 2021.

-Scientific Name(s): Cinnamomum verum J.S.
-Presl, Cinnamomum cassia Blume, Cinnamomum zeylanicum Nees, Cinnamomum loureirii Nees.
-Family: Laureaceae.
+Scientific Name(s): Cinnamomum cassia Blume, Cinnamomum loureirii Nees, Cinnamomum verum J.S.
+Presl, Cinnamomum zeylanicum Nees, Cinnamomum burmannii

 Cinnamon is used as a spice and aromatic.
 Traditionally, the bark or oil has been used to combat microorganisms, diarrhea, and other GI disorders, and dysmenorrhea, although there is limited data to support these uses.
 Evidence is lacking to support the use of cinnamon in the management of diabetes.
 Research has focused on anti-inflammatory, antioxidant, and antimicrobial activity.

-Ground cinnamon is generally given at dosages of 1 to 1.5 g/day in studies of diabetes without reported adverse reactions.
+Ground cinnamon is generally given at dosages of 1 to 3 g/day (range, 120 mg/day to 6 g/day) in studies of diabetes without reported adverse reactions.

 Contraindicated in people who are allergic to cinnamon or Peru balsam.
 Further contraindications have not yet been identified.

 Data are insufficient for adequate risk-to-benefit analysis.
-Generally recognized as safe when used in food.
+Cinnamon is generally recognized as safe when used in food.